scottstanie/scottstanie.github.io/_posts/articles/2025-01-24-chatting-with-o1-circa-jan-2025-getting-schooled.md

 See Chatting with Claude circa November 2024 - A smart colleague emerges

-I just had a conversation with ChatGPT o1 ("A Toeplitz correlation matrix with 1s and 0s is impossible"), which left me somewhere between awe and worry (Others have called this an ["Oh Fuck" moment](https://ghuntley.com/oh-fuck/)).
+I just had a conversation with ChatGPT o1 which left me somewhere between awe and worry (Others have called this an ["Oh Fuck" moment](https://ghuntley.com/oh-fuck/)).

 Before the conversation, I had a little experiment in my head about InSAR, which I was pretty sure would prove my intuition correct.
 I finally started to code it up last night.
 Then, before I got to the actual analysis stage, I got an unexpected linear algebra error, 3 steps before I thought I've be plotting results, showing that the premise of this though experiment is wrong.